Image Processor

 Convert image to another format

 You can convert the image to another format using the query ?ims=filters:format(ImageFormat).
-ImageFormat can be replaced by webp, jpeg, gif, or png.
+ImageFormat can be replaced by webp, avif, jpeg, gif, or png.

 Therefore, the PNG image http://yourdomain.com/image.png?ims=filters:format(gif) will be converted to GIF format: